dalisoft/release-me/README.md

 - Zero third-party dependencies
 - No pre-install, just use
 - Blazing fast, no wait
+- Workspace support out-of-box
+- Much stable than **semantic-release** as does not loses commits
 - Programming language agnostic\*
 - Fast (<5 sec with all plugins execution)
 - Plugins available/compatible